Lucas-C/undying-dusk/README.md

 <!-- NEXT STEPS:
+- make an executable PDF with sumatra PDF, cf. https://github.com/mwenge/iatheory/releases/tag/0.1
-- also publish a .7z compressed version
+- also publish a .7z compressed version - cf. https://itch.io/post/9281947
 - submit on https://www.dungeoncrawlers.org
 - make online MP3s to loop forever
 - map bug on cedar village : a door appears initially at the portal position, when it's not open